Construction of simple quotients of Bernstein-Zelevinsky derivatives and highest derivative multisegments I: reduction

 \subsection{Organization of this article}

-The first part, from Sections \ref{ss two derivatives} to \ref{ss uniqueness}, studies combinatorics of the set $\mathcal S(\pi, \tau)$.
-Section \ref{ss two derivatives} discusses some relations of two notions of derivatives, and the multiplicity freeness of Lemma \ref{lem property derivative} is an important tool in the later sections for representation-theoretic inputs.
+Section \ref{ss prelim} defines some basic notations and results such as the Zelevinsky and Langlands classification.
+Section \ref{ss two derivatives} gives some basic results of using Jacquet functors to study Bernstein-Zelevinsky derivatives.
+Section \ref{s multi at a point} studies a notion of multisegment at a right point, which is a useful tool while Section \ref{s multisegment at a left pt} studies a notion of multisegment at a left point, which is an important ingredient in defining the highest derivative multisegment.
 Section \ref{sec commutation of der} studies some preliminary results for commutativity of derivatives (mainly by the geometric lemma).
 Section \ref{s highest der multisegment} defines the highest derivative multisegment and shows that its corresponding derivative gives the highest derivative (Theorem \ref{thm highest derivative multiseg}).
-Section \ref{ss construct derivatives} studies some construction of derivatives from representation theoretic viewpoint.
-Section \ref{sec effect hd} introduces the removal process, which is used in Section \ref{ss isomorphic bz derivatives} to prove that the effect of ascending sequences of derivatives is determined by the removal process (Theorem \ref{lem segment derivative}).
-Theorem \ref{lem segment derivative} is applied to prove the closedness property in Section \ref{s intersection union derivative closed} and the uniqueness of minimality in Section \ref{ss uniqueness}.
-Explicit description of the highest derivative of some representations is given in Section \ref{ss examples}.
+Section \ref{sec effect hd} introduces the removal process and Section \ref{s comparison theorem} compares the removal process (combinatorial side) and the St-derivative (representation-theoretic side).
+Section \ref{ss isomorphic bz derivatives} proves that the effect of ascending sequences of derivatives is determined by the removal process (Theorem \ref{thm isomorphic derivatives}).
+Explicit descriptions of the highest derivatives of some representations are given in Section \ref{ss examples}.